meltingice/CamanJS/README.md

 CamanJS is written in [Coffeescript](http://coffeescript.org) as of version 3.0. **It works both in-browser and in NodeJS.**

+CamanJS is a project that I work on in purely my own spare time.
+If you would like to pitch in a beer or donate to say thanks, my Bitcoin address is: 1EVNQ7FiWDaqpfYXRLCtgMe5RBcz3kEuAG

 ## Usage

 Include one of the versions in the `dist/` folder, then you can run: